peppekerstens/rccars/_articles/motor-timing-blinky.md

 One problem in blinky is heat management.
 With a fixed higher timing, the motor spends more time running at less efficient RPMs, which translates to more heat being generated.
-And not only can extremely high heat actually melt solder joints inside the motor, or otherwise damage components, but much lower temperatures will cause the rotor magnets to lose their field strength.
-So overheating your motor will make it weaker.
+And not only can extremely high heat actually melt solder joints inside the motor, or otherwise damage components, but it takes even less to cause the rotor magnets to lose their field strength.
+That's right, overheating your motor will make it weaker!
 Ideally, it should not exceed 80°C, 100°C might lose some of the magnet strength, and 120°C will turn it into a paperweight.

-So when tuning timing, pay close attention to motor temperatures!
+So, when tuning timing, pay close attention to motor temperatures!

 ## Practical Notes